nalinraut/CarND-Vehicle-Detection/README.md

 #### Implementation

-I tried to scale the window in four sizes, to detect car near as well as far way.
-The four scales are shown below
+I tried to scale the window in six sizes, to detect car near as well as far way.
+The six scales are shown below
 ```python
 def get_windows(self,image):
         """